Snell, Andrew and Josephine

 I, Karen Swope, left Big River in the fall of 1962.
 I have resided both in the United States and Canada.
 I now live in Calgary and work with people that have special needs.
 I also am a personal care attendant with the Senior Citizens.
 I have three children and I am listing them in order:

 Karl Lee Swope, is married to Kari and has one two-year-old daughter, Peyton Ashley.
 Karl and Kari both have degrees from the Oregon State University in Corvallie, Oregon.
-Kari is a pharmacist and Karl is a specialist with a degree in Forensics.
+Kari is a pharmacist and Karl has a degree in Forensics, he specialises in Forensic Interviewing.
+Lee also has various other certificates.
 They now reside in Bellingham, Washington.

-Jeff Swope, went to school at Western States Chiropractic College in Portland, Oregon.
+Jeff Swope, went to school at Western States Chiropractic College in Portland, Oregon and is a Chiropractor.
 He has worked in Australia, Ireland and now resides in Malaysia.
 Jeff is still single.

-Serena has a Chiropractor Assistant Diploma but is now a sales person for PDL and sells Telus products.
+Serena has an Accountant diploma, but, is now a sales person for PDL and sells Telus products.
 She also worked and trained in the United States with a cell phone company.
 Serena has one child, Jalen, age nine.

 I only have two grandchildren and they are such a joy.